-This procedure passes 100 ml of rinse water through a 0.45 μ membrane, places this membrane onto a nutrient medium, and incubates the membrane at 35 ±1°C, enabling the growth of bacteria CFU that might have been present in the rinse water.
+Fundamentally this procedure passes about 100 ml of rinse water through a 0.45 $\mu$ membrane, places this membrane onto a nutrient medium, and incubates the membrane at $35\pm1^{\circ}\text{C}$ to count the colonies of bacteria that might have been present in the rinse water.
 This can be done by several different methods.
-A microbiology laboratory will be equipped with a filter apparatus (beaker, membrane support, clamp, membranes, and pump), incubator, and nutrient medium in Petri plates.
+A microbiology laboratory will be equipped with a filter apparatus (beaker, membrane support, clamp, membranes, and pump), incubator, and nutrient medium in petri plates.
 Otherwise various companies offer simple prepared disposable apparatus to test water for bacteria.
 The following materials are available from Fisher Scientific (800-766-7000), or other scientific supply companies:

-Incubator capable of 35+1°C: Lab-Line incubator, 1ft.
-3 , capable of ambient to 40°C. Fisher catalog # 11-695-1 Membrane filters, 0.45 μ , sterile: Pall Gelman GN-6 Metricel, 47 mm i.d.
-Fisher catalog # 09730102 Filter Unit: Nalgene, 0.45 μ membrane included, sterile, Fisher catalog # 09-740-21B Petri plates with absorbent pads: Fisherbrand, 50x11 mm, sterile.
-Fisher catalog # 09-753-53C R2A broth: Pall Gelman, 2 ml ampoules.
-Fisher catalog # 09761172 Sterile glass or plastic containers: Fisherbrand, 5oz, graduated, with lid, Fisher catalog # 11-838-16
+Incubator capable of 35+1°C: Lab-Line incubator, 1ft., capable of ambient to 40°C.

+Fisher catalog # 11-695-1

+Membrane filters, 0.45 μ, steril: Pall Gelman GN-6 Metricel, 47 mm i.d.
+Fisher catalog # 09730102

+Filter Unit: Nalgene, 0.45μ membrane included, sterile, Fisher catalog # 09-740-21B

+Petri plates with absorbent pads: Fisherbrand, 50x11 mm, sterile.
+Fisher catalog # 09-753-53C

+R2A broth: Pall Gelman, 2 ml ampoules.
+Fisher catalog # 09761172

+Sterile glass or plastic containers: Fisherbrand, 5oz, graduated, with lid, Fisher catalog # 11-838-16